Installing Windows 11

 There are two ways you can use to create an installation media.
 If you're new to this, you should probably use MCT (Media Creation Tool).

-Rufus is another choice for advanced users with a lot more configurable options for your installation
+Rufus is another choice for advanced users with a lot more configurable options for your installation.

 Create a bootable USB flash drive using the Create Windows 11 Installation Media download from Microsoft.
 It can be found under the headline “Create Windows 11 Installation Media”